-On February 14, 2011, the Richardson City Council approved two requests that rezoned approximately 140 acres of land surrounding the Bush Turnpike rail transit station to a Planned Development District under a Form-Based Code for the future development of mixed-use projects.
+Approximately 140 acres of land surrounding the Bush Turnpike rail transit station has been zoned Planned Development District under a Form-Based Code for the development of mixed-use projects.
+The initial zoning was approved on February 14, 2011 and a subsequent zoning amendment was approved in late 2012.
 Generally, the uses include commercial-retail, arts/entertainment/recreational, educational/health care/institutional, and residential (multi-family and attached single-family).
-The regulations build on the foundation established in the Urban Land Institute Panel Study and the Economics Research Associates Market Analysis, both completed in early 2002.
+The approved regulations build on the foundation established in the Urban Land Institute Panel Study and the Economics Research Associates Market Analysis, both completed in early 2002.

-Bringing the properties under Form-Based Codes permits future developments to have design features similar to those seen in newer, high-end, mixed-use projects.
-Form-Based Codes produce predictable physical results through their concentration on the visual aspect of development, including building heights, façade treatments and the relationship of the building to the street to encourage a compact, pedestrian-friendly environment.
+Bringing the properties under Form-Based Codes produces predictable physical results through their concentration on the visual aspect of development, including building heights, façade treatments and the relationship of the building to the street to encourage a compact, pedestrian-friendly environment.

 Geographic Boundary of the Properties